Site Map Site Search

 Before starting a new job, you may be required to attend an interview.
 The purpose is to observe and evaluate certain personal characteristics to determine whether you possess the following essential qualities:

-• Experience and training provide knowledge and skills necessary for positions for which you are being considered.
+• That your experience & training provide the knowledge & skills necessary for positions for which you are being considered

 • Broad knowledge of specialization